Log Cabin Maintenance Costs: The Guide to Cabin Maintenance

 Once in spring and once in fall, take a nice slow walk around the perimeter of your cabin to fully appraise the maintenance work required.

-You will want to look specifically at areas that are exposed to the most extreme weather and temperature conditions – so start at the south of your cabin.
+You will want to look specifically at areas that are exposed to the most severe weather and temperature conditions – so start at the south of your cabin.
 As you start walking, look for issues (e.g. cracking, mold, infestation) especially near doors, windows, roof connections, and exposed log ends.

 When inspecting the roof look for; damaged or loose shingles and tiles, warped flashing, leaky or full gutters, or exposed rafters.
 Pay close attention to the chimney – look for; damaged flue pipes, loose flashing, cracks between the flue pipe and chimney or chimney and roof.